 The south-central region of Kansas is located east of the easternmost extension of the Ogallala formation.
 In this region the primary geologic unit used for groundwater supply is Quaternary alluvium.
 As table 8 shows, the average change since predevelopment has been a decline of 1.7 ft (52 cm), which is much smaller than the average change in other regions.
 Significant areas of water-level decline greater than 10 ft (3 m) and saturated-thickness decline greater than 10% (figs. 12A and 12B) continue to appear in Edwards and Pawnee counties and, to a lesser extent, in Stafford, Kiowa, Pratt, Rice, Reno, and Kingman counties.
-Water-table elevations higher than the predevelopment value by 0-10 ft (0-3 m) were observed primarily in Stafford, Reno, Kingman, Pratt, and Kiowa counties.
+Additional measurements in the eastern part of the region have revealed water-level decline greater than 10 ft (3 m) in Harvey and McPherson counties.
+Watertable elevations higher than the predevelopment value by 0-10 ft (0-3 m) were observed primarily in Stafford, Reno, Kingman, Pratt, Kiowa and Harvey counties.

-Water-level changes in the 1998-99 period (table 9) had an average rise of 0.2 ft (6 cm) with 57% of the wells exhibiting an increase in water level (compared to 80% during the 1997-98 period).
-The total area over which declines occurred during 1998-99 is considerably larger than that observed for the previous period.
-From fig. 12C, it can be seen that the largest areas of decline were in the westernmost parts of the region (Pawnee, Edwards, and Kiowa counties).
-The largest annual water-level declines can be seen in south-central Pratt County and in small areas of Edwards and Reno counties.
-The largest waterlevel rises are in small areas in northwestern Pratt, south-central Harvey, and north-central Sedgwick counties.
+Water-level changes in the 1999-2000 period (table 9) had an average decline of 0.1 ft (3 cm) with 58% of the wells exhibiting a decline in water level (compared to 41% during the 1998-99 period).
+In the westernmost part of the region, the total area over which declines occurred during 1999-2000 was considerably smaller than that observed for the previous period (see fig 12C).
+In contrast, the total area of declines during the most recent period was significantly larger than the area in the 1998-99 period in the remainder of the region.
+From fig. 12C, it can be seen that the largest areas of decline were in the central and eastern parts of the region (Stafford and Reno counties).
+The sharpest annual water-level declines can be seen in south-central and north-central Stafford County and in west-central Edwards County.
+The largest water-level rises are in relatively small areas in southwestern Pratt, northwestern Stafford, and southwestern Barton counties.
+The total area of greater than 2-ft (0.6-m) rises in this region also has increased since the 1998-99 period.
+In addition, significant areas of water-level rises > 4 ft (1.2 m) occurred during the 1999-2000 period.
+These areas were absent in the previous period.
+In central Pratt, southern Harvey, and northern Sedgwick counties, significant areas had declines greater than 2 ft (0.6 m) occurred during the previous period.

 In the central and eastern portions of this area, the freshwater aquifer is underlain by formations containing saltwater, which can move up to replace the freshwater if pumping exceeds recharge.
 This means that local areas are subject to both water-table declines (reduction of saturated thickness) and upconing of saltwater.
 Because of this, reporting of water levels alone is not sufficient for determining the availability of usable water.
-The Kansas Geological Survey, Big Bend Groundwater Management District 5, and Equus Beds Groundwater Management District 2 are currently studying the relationship between saltwater and freshwater.

-TABLE 8- Change in water level (ft), predevelopment to present, for reported wells in region V.
+TABLE 8--Change in water level (ft), predevelopment to present, for reported wells in region V.

-Year Average Number of wells Largest rise Largest decline
+Year Average change Number of wells Largest rise Largest decline

-1993 -4.3 222 21.1 31.9
+1994 - 1.7 224 19.4 31.4

-1994 -1.7 224 19.4 31.4
+1995 - 4.0 219 16.9 33.2

-1995 -4.0 219 16.9 33.2
+1996 - 3.4 220 17.8 32.3

-1996 -3.4 220 17.8 32.3
+1997 - 2.6 219 20.5 32.3

-1997 -2.6 219 20.5 32.3
+1998 - 1.8 216 21.7 32.2

-1998 -1.8 216 21.7 32.2
+1999 - 1.7 213 20.0 32.7

-1999 -1.7 213 20.0 32.7
+2000 - 1.7 207 18.8 33.7

-TABLE 9- Annual Change in Water Level (ft), for reported wells in region V.
+TABLE 9--Annual change in water level (ft), for reported wells in region V.